 This campaign seeks to decipher the East vs. West narrative that has a stronghold in the mainstream.
 Notions such as the “Global North” and the “Global South” will be deconstructed to show that identities do not evolve in a vacuum but rather through a shared global history.

-Prejudices, stereotypes, political correctness are concepts that have taken over our public discourse.
+Prejudices, stereotypes and political correctness are concepts that have taken over our public discourse.
 This campaign will aim to scrutinise labels that are associated with particular identities and therefore, demonstrate complexities and multifaceted nature of race, religion, and other identity markers.

 With political agendas overtaking the discourse surrounding war zones, this campaign hopes to expand the narrative surrounding conflicts.
 This project seeks to present conflicts through the lens of the people that are often regarded as collateral damage within such circumstances.